 Point Pleasant Beach

-Starting at the Manasquan Inlet and heading south a mile, Point Pleasant Beach is 1-mile long and has a boardwalk with activities for the entire family, including Jenkinson’s Aquarium.
-This beach town has made our list of the best beaches in NJ because of the family-friendly atmosphere for littles and bigs.
-There are beach rentals for chairs and umbrellas, bathhouses with changing lockers, and hot showers available for a fee.
+Starting at the Manasquan Inlet and heading south a mile, Point Pleasant Beach is a mile long and has a family-friendly boardwalk with rides for all ages and the popular Jenkinson’s Aquarium (home to Wally, the two-toed sloth).
+It’s been long considered one of the best beaches in NJ because of the kid-friendly atmosphere for littles and bigs.
+What’s more, if you come for the day and want to stay the night on the boardwalk, you can rent chairs and umbrellas and use the bathhouses with changing lockers and hot showers for a fee.
 Some smaller beach areas include Martell’s (a tiki and beach bar on Jenkinson’s boardwalk), Bradshaw Beach, and Maryland Avenue Beach.

 Parking: There are metered spots, pay-to-park lots, and a bit of a walking distance away from free parking.